 1.1 Load Forecasting Overview

-Electricity is critical to our daily lives and is one of the primary drivers of a country’s economy.
+[ref].
 Load forecasting is a critical component of electric utility design, planning, and operation; it has played a vital role in the power industry for over a century.
 For example, to have a stable electricity supply, reserve power must be prepared beforehand to serve consumers in the future (e.g., in case of high demand or failure in the current grid supply).
 However, load forecasting can also be helpful to organizations other than electric utilities, such as load aggregators, power marketers, independent system operators, regulatory commissions, and even industrial/commercial companies, banks, trading firms, and insurance companies [1], [2].
 These organizations use load forecasting in power systems planning/operations, revenue projection, rate design, energy trading, and other activities [3]–[5].

 Over the recent decade, there has been an increase in the grid’s adoption of renewables and distributed generation sources and progress and implementation of smart grids and buildings to meet expanding energy demands effectively.
 In order to integrate these distributed energy resources without creating system disruptions, reliable load forecasting across many time horizons is required [13].
 Electric load forecasting is well studied [1], [7]–[9], and most current research focuses on developing more accurate forecasts.
 Load forecasting is particularly relevant in today’s context, with the advent of new smart grid technologies.
 The demand patterns used to drive these technologies are complex due to the deregulation of energy markets and the number of random variables, often governed by human behaviour, which needs to be considered to predict future electricity demand.
 Developing a forecasting model that is appropriate for a particular power network is not a simple task [4]–[6].